 It is time to shed light on an idea.
 It is time to focus our minds, hearts, and wills on the idea that forgiveness must be better understood by all who will listen, be better practiced and continually practiced, and then passed on to others as a gift to them.
 It is time to bring forgiveness into the light of humanity for a more mature humanity, one that understands the destruction of evil and even more so understands the cure for this darkness in the human heart.

 This is 33 years of thinking about an idea now talking to you.
 Some refuse the idea.
 Some ridicule it.
 Some try to disparage the messengers.
 Yet, as with resentment, which refuses to die, I find that forgiveness, too, refuses to yield.
-Will you go against the norms of your community that has ignored forgiveness, or will you start a new trend?
+Will you follow the norms of your community that have ignored forgiveness, or will you start a new trend?
 Forgiveness is an answer to injustice.
 Forgiveness is a cure for the potentially devastating effects of injustice.
 Forgiveness holds out the hope of living with joy.
 It is time.
 How will you now contribute to this new idea that can change the world?

 Al-Mabuk, R., Enright, R. D., & Cardis, P. (1995).
 Forgiveness education with parentally love-deprived college students.
 Journal of Moral Education, 24, 427-444.

 Coyle, C. T., & Enright, R. D. (1997).
 Forgiveness intervention with post-abortion men.
 Journal of Consulting and Clinical Psychology, 65(6), 1042-1046.